Popular music in Yugoslavia: 1950s

 The rock and roll scene in Yugoslavia started to emerge in the 1950s influenced by the classic rock and roll and rockabilly acts such as Elvis Presley, Chuck Berry, Bill Haley, Carl Perkins, Buddy Holly and others.
-Many young people started to play this new "electric music", as they called it, naming themselves "električari", but one of the first who rose to prominence was the guitarist Mile Lojpur from Belgrade (born in Zrenjanin in 1930).
-He was tributed by many musicians later, notably by Nikola Čuturilo.
+Many young people started to play this new "electric music", as they called it, naming themselves "električari" (transl. electricians).
+One of the first who rose to prominence in this way was the guitarist Mile Lojpur from Belgrade (born in Zrenjanin in 1930).
+Many musicians later dedicated tributes to him, notably Nikola Čuturilo.
 Other eminent act that started in the 1950s rock 'n' roll scene was Karlo Metikoš from Zagreb, who after moving to Paris started an international career under the pseudonym Matt Collins.
 He recorded for Philips Records and had an opportunity to meet legends such as Jerry Lee Lewis and Paul Anka.

 A notable singer who emerged in the late 1950s was Đorđe Marjanović, who became the first Yugoslav megastar.